Astros' Controversial Roberto Osuna Trade Blows Up in Critical ALCS Game 3

 This moment arrived Tuesday, October 16.
 Specifically, in the eighth inning of Houston's 8-2 loss to the Boston Red Sox in Game 3 of the American League Championship Series.

 It was a one-run game when Osuna entered in the top of the eighth at Minute Maid Park.
-He initially looked like the same pitcher who was an All-Star with the Toronto Blue Jays, and who put up a 1.99 ERA in 23 regular-season appearances with the Astros.
+He initially looked like the same pitcher who was an All-Star with the Toronto Blue Jays and put up a 1.99 ERA in 23 regular-season appearances with the Astros.
 Two of the first three batters he faced made outs.

 But then Osuna hit Brock Holt with a pitch to loaded the bases.
 Then he hit Mitch Moreland.
 Like that, Houston's deficit was doubled.